Skip to main content

 Multi-day tickets at Villars-Gryon-Les Diablerets follow the standard Swiss discount curve.
 Buy six days instead of one and the per-day rate drops meaningfully, typically saving you 15% to 20% compared to buying individual day passes.
 For a family of four skiing six days, that discount adds up to enough for a very good fondue dinner (and in Villars, the fondue is worth it).

-The honest take?
-Villars' lift ticket pricing is fair for what you get, not a screaming deal, not highway robbery.
-You're paying for a sunny, south-facing plateau with stunning views of the Rhône Valley, a genuinely charming village, and slopes perfectly calibrated for families with kids under 12.
+Your family is paying for a sunny, south-facing plateau with stunning views of the Rhône Valley, a charming village, and slopes perfectly calibrated for kids under 12.
 If you compare CHF 69 to what you'd pay at a comparable family resort in Colorado or Utah, your jaw drops for the right reasons.
 But if you're comparing to Austrian family resorts like Serfaus-Fiss-Ladis, where you'd pay €10 to €15 less per adult day and get a kids-ski-free program, Villars asks you to pay a Swiss premium.
 The Magic Pass is what tips the scales.
-Without it, you're paying full Swiss freight.
-With it, you're getting one of the better deals in the country.

 What Can You Do Off the Slopes?